 Of course, as this article on employment law explains, there are many other reasons an employer might use to dismiss you, but not all of them are legal.
 Knowing the rules in your home state is particularly important as this can affect the level of compensation or protection you might receive.

 Nevertheless, it is always important to stand up to an unfair employer.
-It may seem like a daunting task, but with the advice and support of your attorney, you can work toward securing justice for your mistreatment.
+It may seem like a daunting task, but with the advice and support of your wrongful termination attorney, you can work toward securing justice for your mistreatment.
 You may even be awarded compensation or be able to be reinstated into your former position.